 Whether you have yet to arrive in the UK or are already here, you can find all the visa information you need to know here.
 Most non-EU/EEA Nationals starting a degree course will require a Tier 4 (general) visa in order to study in the UK.
 The type of visa you need, and the process for applying for it, will differ depending on the type of course you plan to study, the length of your course and other criteria.
 You can get more information on how to apply for your visa and which visa to apply for on the UK Council for International Student Affairs (UKCISA) website.

-for BA (Hons) Fashion Communication and the Vogue Fashion Foundation Diploma
+All MA programmes, BA (Hons) Fashion Communication and the Vogue Fashion Foundation Diploma

 International students without a UK/EEA passport will require a Tier 4 (general) student visa in order to study on these courses.
 You can apply for this visa only after you have been accepted and issued with a Confirmation of Acceptance for Studies (CAS) number by the College, and no more than three months before the start of the course or the date of travel.
 This is a requirement of the UK Government.
 Once you have been accepted on to a course, the College will send you all the necessary information to help guide you through the visa application process.